understanding-the-connected-home/book/README.md

 **Understanding the connected home - how it can be designed, how we can engage with it and turn it off, how we can live with it and still have control over our privacy - these questions will be essential for living in this century.**

+Getting connected homes and their many facets right -  incl. interactions, privacy, empowerment - is a core challenge for designers, developers, entrepreneurs and policy makers for decades to come.

+**Connected homes will directly impact the lives of hundreds of millions - maybe billions - of people around the globe.
+We have to get this right.**

 ## Welcome to version 2

 We published version 1 of [Understanding the Connected Home](http://theconnectedhome.org) a few months after our visit to Turin, in the fall of 2015. [^6] Turns out this collection of essays and thoughts about the implications of the ever-increasing connectedness of our homes could not have been more timely: Just about every major tech company has entered the field of connected homes with a smart home hub, a wifi-enabled light bulb, a thermostat or some other gadget.